headzoo/deskpro-sdk-react/docs/pages/tutorials/form.md

 ```

 ### Step 3.
 Create the settings page
-Create a new source code file and save it at _src/main/javascript/PageSettings.jsx_.
+Create a new Javascript file and save it at _src/main/javascript/PageSettings.jsx_.
 The settings page uses form components from the [deskpro-components](https://github.com/deskpro/deskpro-components) library, which is included in the boilerplate by default.

 ```jsx
 import React from 'react';